phoophoo187/Privacy_SDN_Edge_IoT/Testing on Mininet-wifi/README.md

-Instructions to run SDNIoTProject on Mininet-wifi
+Instructions to run SDNIoTEdgeProject on Mininet-wifi
 -------------------------------------------------

 1> Install mininet-wifi